Paraquat Linked to Parkinson’s Disease

 Paraquat Banned in Other Countries

 Paraquat and products containing Paraquat are banned in at least 32 countries outside of the U.S., including countries of the European Union or EU.
 In the U.S., though the product remained available, in 1997 the Environmental Protection Agency (EPA) recommended that use of Paraquat be restricted to industrial settings.
-This has still left many workers on farms and in agricultural settings, and those living near industrial farms, potentially subject to exposure and increased risk of Parkinson’s Disease.
+This has continued to leave many workers on farms and in agricultural settings, and those living near industrial farms, potentially subject to exposure and increased risk of Parkinson’s Disease.

 Paraquat Manufacturers Fail to Warn

-Though risks of multiple toxicities caused by Paraquat are widely known and warnings about ingestion (swallowing) are included on labelling.
-However, Parkinson’s Disease risk may have been hidden by manufacturers.
+The toxicity of Paraquat is widely known and warnings about ingestion (swallowing) are included on labelling.
+However, the risk of developing Parkinson’s Disease while being exposed to the herbicide may have been hidden by manufacturers.

 Paraquat products do not contain any warnings about the need for safety equipment such as masks, gloves, or personal protective gear, only warning about dangers of drinking or ingesting the chemical.
 People who used the products may have worn safety gear if they had been advised of the risks of exposure.

-It has been reported that internal company documents from Syngenta, manufacturer of paraquat product, Gramaxone, show that the product could have been made safer.
-These documents reportedly show that Syngenta was aware of the Parkinson’s risk but failed to act to reduce the risk.
+Internal company documents from Syngenta, manufacturer of paraquat product, Gramaxone, may show that the product could have been made safer and that that Syngenta was aware of the Parkinson’s risk but failed to act to reduce the risk.

-Paraquat Parkinson’s Disease Lawsuits claim that companies manufactured a dangerous product that could have been made safer and that the risks of use of the chemicals were hidden by the companies.
+Paraquat Parkinson’s Disease Lawsuits claim that companies manufactured a dangerous product that could have been made safer and that the risks of using the chemicals were hidden by the companies.